 The FIC introduced a Prioritization Model into goAML on 01 June 2023.
 This risk-based model assesses and determines the priority of all STRs/SARs against configured business rules.
 These rules encompass key texts and phrases, prevalent risks, crime indicators informed by Namibia's Risk Assessment as well as other prevailing financial crime risks.
-Below are some of the common reasons why STRs/SARs from the Sectors were categorized as low priority.
+Below are some of the common reasons why STRs/SARs from the Sectors were rated low priority.

 - a.
 STRs filed with minimal to no indicators of ML/TF or PF; - b.
-Defensive reporting based on fear of being found non-compliant with the law during FIA Compliance Assessment; - c.
-Entities not conducting preliminary analysis before they file STRs, the reports lack sufficient grounds for further analysis; - d.
-Transaction value captured and the amount in the reason of suspicion are different; - e.
+Defensive reporting based on fear of being found non-compliant with the law during FIA Compliance Assessments; - c.
+Entities not conducting preliminary analysis before they file STRs.
+The reports lack sufficient grounds of suspicion warranting further analysis by the FIC; - d.
+Transaction values captured and the amount in the reason of suspicion are different or not reconcilable; - e.
 Multiple indicators selected, yet not linked to the reason for suspicion; - f.
 Listing of predicate offenses while these are not linked or supported by the reason of suspicion; - g.
-Reason of suspicion suspect capital flight yet no cross-border transactions are captured or those captured have both source and destination as local accounts; and - h.
+Illogical reasons of suspicion.
+For example, the suspicion is potential capital flight yet no cross-border transactions are captured or those captured have both source and destination as local accounts; and - h.
 Preliminary analysis has not been conducted to understand the change in account and transaction behavior.